Skip to main content

 Spotlight: Angeliki Papoulia

 The Greek Film Festival in Berlin is particularly pleased to present a spotlight on Angeliki Papoulia, the outstanding actress of contemporary Greek cinema, as part of its 11th edition.
-With an impressive film career and roles in important films that have been shown at the world's most renowned film festivals – from ‘Dogtooth’ and ‘The Lobster’ by Yorgos Lanthimos to ‘To a Land Unknown’ by Mahdi Fleifel – Angeliki Papoulia is now one of the most renowned and internationally known personalities in Greek cinema.
+With an impressive film career and roles in important films that have been shown at the world's most famous film festivals – from ‘Dogtooth’ and ‘The Lobster’ by Yorgos Lanthimos to ‘To a Land Unknown’ by Mahdi Fleifel – Angeliki Papoulia is now one of the most renowned and internationally known personalities in Greek cinema.

 Angeliki Papoulia was born in Athens.
 She is an actress and theatre director.
 As a film actress, she is internationally famous for her leading roles in, among others, Yorgos Lanthimos' Dogtooth, which was nominated for an Oscar, Alps and Yorgos Lanthimos' first English-language feature film, The Lobster, which was also nominated for an Oscar.
 Other feature film roles in her film career include: ‘Human Flowers of Flesh’ by Helena Wittmann, ‘To a Land Unknown’ by Mahdi Fleifel, ‘The Miracle of the Sargasso Sea’ by Syllas Tzoumerkas, ‘Arcadia’ by Yorgos Zois and many more.